scottdarch/InternetSkyLight/README.md

   --city CITY           A city used to lookup ephemeris values and to retrieve
                         current weather conditions.

-OPC options:
-  --address ADDRESS     IP address to connect to.
-  -p PORT, --port PORT  TCP port to connect to OPC server on.

 debug options:
   --verbose, -v         Spew debug stuff.
   --show-daylight-chart, -D
                         Open a window showing a plot of the daylight curve in- use.
+  --opc-dont-connect, -X
+                        Skip trying to connect to an OPC server.
+Allows testing other parts of the skylight without actually running the LEDs.

 Pixel Options:
   --brightness [0.0 - 1.0], -b [0.0 - 1.0]